tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 Here are the **hyperparameters** I used.
 My goal was to get the model to converge in less than 50 epochs.
 Essentially, given time constraints, I didn't want to spend more than two hours training the model.
 Everything else is pretty standard.
-Although, I did decrease my L2 decay rate (i.e. lower penalty on weights) during the tuning process, which yielded an incremental lift in performance.
+Although, I did decrease my L2 decay rate (i.e. lower penalty on weights) during the tuning process, which yielded a small lift in performance.

 [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L545)